 About 4G WAR

-Proponents of 4GW maintain that warfare has evolved with political, social, and economic structures since the 17th Century.
-From the set piece battles of the Napoleonic Wars (First Generation Warfare or 1GW) to the blitzkrieg and aerial bombing campaigns of World War II (3GW), warfare has changed tactics as well as technology.
-In the post-Cold War world, the focus has shifted to asymmetric warfare, also known as unconventional war or irregular warfare.
-Groups with no hope of going toe-to-toe with professional armies are using unorthodox means such as roadside bombs and suicide attacks to achieve their goals.
-Most conflicts today are not between conventional armies but national governments and rebels, insurgents or guerillas.
-The battlefield is everywhere now: New York office towers, London subways, hotels and train stations in Bombay.
+Proponents of 4GW maintain that warfare has evolved along with political, social, and economic structures since the 17th Century.
+From the set-piece battles of the Napoleonic Wars (First Generation Warfare or 1GW) to the blitzkrieg and aerial bombing campaigns of World War II (3GW), warfare has changed tactics as well as technology.
+In the post-Cold War world, the focus has shifted to asymmetric warfare, also known as unconventional war and irregular warfare.
+Groups with no hope of going toe-to-toe with national armies are using unorthodox means such as roadside bombs, kidnapping and suicide attacks to achieve their goals.
+Most conflicts today are not between two conventional armies but between national governments and rebels, insurgents or guerillas.
+The battlefield is everywhere now: New York office towers, London subways, Bombay hotels, Moscow airports and Madrid train stations.

-Responsibility for combatting these new threats won’t be confined to the U.S. military.
-The State Department, Homeland Security Department, intelligence community, law enforcement and foreign allies will all have a role to play.
+Responsibility for combating these new threats won’t be confined to the U.S. military.
+The departments of State, Homeland Security and Justice, as well as the U.S. intelligence community, state and local law enforcement and foreign allies will all have a role to play.

 –John M. Doyle 4gwar.wordpress.com